-In this Prospectus, unless otherwise specified or the context requires, references to "euro", "EUR" and "€" are to the single currency of the participating member states of the European Economic and Monetary Union, and references to "dollar", "USD" and "US\$" are to the lawful currency of the United States of America.
+In this Prospectus, unless otherwise specified or the context requires, references to "euro", "EUR" and "€" are to the single currency of the participating member states of the European Economic and Monetary Union, and references to "dollar", "USD" and "U.S.\$" are to the lawful currency of the United States of America.

 In this Prospectus, all references to "billions" are references to one thousand million.
-Due to rounding, the numbers presented throughout the Prospectus may not add up precisely, and percentages may not reflect precisely absolute figures.
+Due to rounding, the numbers presented throughout this Prospectus may not add up precisely, and percentages may not reflect precisely absolute figures.
+The Group's fiscal year ends on December 31, and references in this Prospectus to any specific fiscal year are to the twelve-month period ended December 31 of such year.